AristotleRazak/s-processor-school-management-system/usage_guide.md

+---

-How to generate school fees left sheet for daily collection THIS OPTION WILL SHOW ONLY THE FEES LEFT
+## How to generate school fees left sheet for daily collection
+NOTE: THIS OPTION WILL SHOW ONLY THE FEES LEFT

 1. Click on ‘DAILY RECORD’
 2. Click on ‘STUDENTS FEES LEFT COLLECTION’